iamnoah/writeCapture/README.md

 # Dependencies #

-* jQuery.
-Developed using 1.3.2, but should work with most versions.
-Send feedback if you use a different version.
+writeCapture.js was developed using jQuery 1.3.2, but should work with most versions.
+We recommend you use jQuery, because it's pretty great, however, if that's not possible, there are a few options:

+## nolib-support ##

+support/nolib-support.js provides a bare bones implementation of the support functions jQuery would otherwise provide and only adds about 800 bytes when Gzipped.
+The combined file is still under 2.3k compressed, so this is generally the second best option to using jQuery.

-## Using without jQuery ##
+## Implementing writeCaptureSupport ##

-Firstly, why aren't you using jQuery?
-Are you sure?
-Well if you're sure that you don't want to have to include jQuery, then it isn't too hard to replace the support functions that writeCapture needs.
+If you don't want to use jQuery and you already use another Ajax library, chances are you can easily wrap it to provide the functions writeCapture needs and save a few bytes.

 writeCapture needs 2 support functions.
 You provide them by defining a `writeCaptureSupport` object: